shanelindsay/takopi/codex/codex_telegram_bridge/readme.md

 ## Install

 1. Ensure `uv` is installed.
-2. Use the scripts in this folder as-is (no extra dependencies).
+2. Use the scripts in this folder as-is; `uv run` will install the inline dependencies.
 3. Put your Telegram credentials in `~/.codex/telegram.toml`.

 Example `~/.codex/telegram.toml`: